- Agriculture, manufacturing and tourism

 Residual risk fell sharply following the 2006 Mt Lubra Bushfire in the Grampians and has continued to gradually decline due to planned burning and more recent bushfires.

-Residual risk is projected to decrease to 46-49% as planned burning scheduled in the fire operations plan is carried out, but without planned burning the risk will return to 60% by 2020.
+Residual risk is projected to decrease to 49% as planned burning scheduled in the joint fuel management program is carried out, but without planned burning the risk will return to 62% by 2021.

 Understanding the impact of fire on ecosystems requires first being able to define and measure ecosystem resilience.
 Tolerable Fire Interval and Vegetation Growth Stage Structure are used as indicators of ecosystem resilience at a landscape level.
 These allow us to better understand ecosystem resilience and the impacts of fire.